KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

   * To learn more about this flag you can also see [examples in knapsack_pro ruby gem related to the `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`](https://github.com/KnapsackPro/knapsack_pro-ruby#knapsack_pro_fixed_queue_split-remember-queue-split-on-retry-ci-node).

 * `KNAPSACK_PRO_CI_NODE_TOTAL` - the default value conveying the number of parallel CI nodes used.
-Knapsack Pro client should try to determine the number of parallel CI nodes you use during CI build run based on known CI providers environment variables first.
-Only if it's not possible then `KNAPSACK_PRO_CI_NODE_TOTAL` value should be used.
-If the `KNAPSACK_PRO_CI_NODE_TOTAL` value is not defined then an error should be raised.
+  * If `KNAPSACK_PRO_CI_NODE_TOTAL` has a value then it should be used.
+  * If `KNAPSACK_PRO_CI_NODE_TOTAL` has no value then Knapsack Pro client should read CI provider environment variables to determine CI node total number.
+  * If no value is detected then an error should be raised.
+Please see the [source code of `@knapsack-pro/core`](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/config/knapsack-pro-env.config.ts#L47,L61).

 * `KNAPSACK_PRO_CI_NODE_INDEX` - it is the index of the parallel CI node (parallel job).
 It should start from `0` to `KNAPSACK_PRO_CI_NODE_TOTAL - 1`.
 If you use 2 parallel CI nodes in total then indexes should be `0` and `1`.
   * If `KNAPSACK_PRO_CI_NODE_INDEX` has a value then it should be used.